AxiomSamarth/apolog/README.md

 - Go=1.13.8 darwin/amd64

 ## Installation and Usage
-Download the repository and navigate to `apolog` folder.
+Download the repository and navigate to `src` folder which has the `apolog` package.
 Run the below commands -

 ```
 export GOPATH=$(pwd)